-Partial solar eclipse may be visible
+Partial solar eclipse might be visible in Metro Detroit

 A partial solar eclipse is on the way this evening, but there’s a chance you might not get a good look at it.